-The Okanagan Valley Goose Management Program (OVGMP) is conducting its 15th annual egg-addling program this year.
-In this milestone year, the valley communities continue their commitment to maintain this comprehensive and cooperative approach to finding balance and reducing conflict between people and nesting geese.
+The Okanagan Valley Goose Management Program (OVGMP) is conducting its 16th annual egg-addling program this year.
+The valley communities continue their commitment to maintain this comprehensive and cooperative approach to finding balance and reducing conflict between people and nesting geese.

-This long-term program is responsible for preventing the goose population (which sits around 2,500 birds) from growing out of control.
-In the 14 years of addling, close to 19,000 eggs have been addled which equates to an estimated 10,000 – 14,000 geese directly not entering the population.
-This does not include the thousands of offspring those geese could have produced.
+The OVGMP egg addling program is responsible for preventing the goose population (an estimated 2500 birds) from growing out of control.
+In the 15 years of addling, greater than 20,000 eggs have been addled which equates to an estimated 11,000 – 15,000 geese directly not entering the population.
+This does not include the thousands of offspring that those geese could have produced over the years.

-In addition to addling, the OVGMP assists communities through actions such as public education, population monitoring, habitat modification, and working with regulatory agencies to ensure OVGMP management goals align with federal and provincial goals as well.
+In addition to addling, the OVGMP assists communities through actions such as public education, population monitoring, habitat modification, and working with regulatory agencies to ensure OVGMP management goals align with federal and provincial objectives.

-Kate Hagmeier, who coordinates the program, is careful to remind people that management actions are targeting geese that are not native to the region.
-These are hybrid offspring of several different subspecies of Canada Geese that were introduced in the 1960s and 1970s.
+Kate Hagmeier, program coordinator, is careful to remind people that management actions target geese that would not naturally be nesting in the region.
+These are generations of offspring of several different subspecies of Canada Geese that were introduced in the 1960s and 1970s.
 Canada geese from elsewhere in Canada and the U.S. were moved here as part of managed introduction programs.

 The public is asked to keep away from goose nests and not touch the eggs.
 A federal permit is required to allow crews to addle goose eggs.
 If a nest is on private land, a permission form to access the nest is available on the program website (www.okanagangooseplan.com).
 Crews will be addling until mid-May.

 Interior Health continues to encourage local governments throughout the Okanagan to reduce the risk of recreational water contamination from sources such as geese.
-The OVGMP is a partnership between the City of Kelowna, Central Okanagan Regional District, Regional District of Okanagan Similkameen, City of West Kelowna, City of Vernon, City of Penticton, District of Lake Country, Town of Osoyoos, Town of Oliver, District of Peachland, District of Summerland, Westbank First Nation, Greater Vernon Water, and the District of Coldstream.
+The OVGMP is a partnership between the City of Kelowna, Regional District of North Okanagan, Central Okanagan Regional District, Regional District of Okanagan Similkameen, City of West Kelowna, City of Vernon, City of Penticton, District of Lake Country, Town of Osoyoos, Town of Oliver, District of Peachland, District of Summerland, Westbank First Nation, and the District of Coldstream.

 For more information, contact: